manojhc2004/sales-eda-sql/README.md

 ❓ Which cities have the highest number of customers?

-❓ What are the most demanded products and categories?
+❓ What are the most demanded products and top categories?

 ❓ Which products take the highest number of days to ship?

 ❓ Which shipping modes are used most frequently?

 🗂 Dataset Description

-📦 Retail sales transaction data
+📦 Retail sales transaction dataset

 🌍 Geography: United States